Jacqui-123/icicle/README.md

 | 1963 |          167 |
 | 1964 |          173 |

+Plot the length of continuous ice coverage per year to visualize change over time

 <img src="man/figures/README-unnamed-chunk-6-1.png" width="100%" />

 Calculate the freeze and thaw dates for each year using the onset of